-(39) READ NATIVE MAX ADDRESS EXT (X'27'): Option (customizing)
+(38) READ NATIVE MAX ADDRESS EXT (27H)

 This command is used to assign the highest address that the device can initially set with the SET MAX ADDRESS EXT command.
-The maximum address is displayed in the CH, CL, SN registers of the device control register with HOB bit = 0, 1.
+The maximum address is displayed in the CH, CL, SN registers of the device control register with HOB bit =0,1.

-· Error reporting conditions
+• Error reporting conditions